-Teachers should guide discussions so that they include the points in the Basic Framework.
+Teachers should guide discussions so that they include the concepts in the Basic Framework.

-2. Should the President pardon Edward Snowden [Bradlee Manning, Jeffrey Sterling, John Kiriakou]?
-[Teachers: Ask each student in turn to provide an argument or a fact in support of or in opposition to the pardon.
+2. Should a Presidential pardon have been given to Edward Snowden [Bradlee Manning, Jeffrey Sterling, John Kiriakou]?
+[Teachers: ask each student in turn to provide an argument or a fact in support of or in opposition to the pardon.
 As students talk, you may want to summarize the points in a pro/con T chart.]

 Teachers should guide discussions so that the students will begin to recognize the facts, arguments, and considerations set out in the Basic Framework.